canada-ca/digital-playbook-guide-numerique/docs/fr/vues.md

 <!-- markdownlint-disable MD032 -->
 - **Overview:** Iterates over an array of content blocks, including nested content arrays, outputting the relevant content.
-- **Example usage:** <code>&#123;% include /functions/output-content-array.html contentArray=site.data.playbook.standards.content[0].guidelines.content[2].checklist.content relevantTags="dpgn-group-group1,dpgn-group-group2" collapseSubsections=true %&#125;</code>
+- **Example usage:** <code>&#123;% include /functions/output-content-array.html contentArray=site.data.playbook.standards.content[0].guidelines.content[2].checklist.content relevantTags="dpgn-group-group1,dpgn-group-group2" %&#125;</code>
 - **Parameters:**
   - <code>contentArray</code>: {Array} Array of content blocks to process.
   - <code>currHeadingLevel</code>: (Integer} Preceding heading level (i.e., heading level for the section that contentArray is contained within).
   - <code>relevantTags</code>: {String} Optional (defaults to all).
 Comma-separated tag requirements or an array of tag requirements for which content to display.
 Each requirement can include multiple criteria, separated by "+" (e.g., "string1,string2+string3).
 This means that the target array must have an entry that either matches string1 or entries that match string2 and string 3.
 Partial match criteria (contains) start with "~" (e.g., string1+~string2).
 Can be overridden by irrelevantTags.
   - <code>irrelevantTags</code>: {String} Optional (defaults to none).
 Comma-separated tag requirements or an array of tag requirements for which content to filter out.
 Each requirement can include multiple criteria, separated by "+" (e.g., "string1,string2+string3).
 This means that the target array must have an entry that either matches string1 or entries that match string2 and string 3.
 Partial match criteria (contains) start with "~" (e.g., string1+~string2).
-Can be overridden by irrelevantTags.  - <code>collapseSubsections</code>: {Boolean} Optional (defaults to false).
-Whether or not the heading and section elements for a sub-section (i.e., section found in a content array) should be output (does not affect content within the sub-section and replaces section with a div).
+Can be overridden by irrelevantTags.
 - **Returns:** {String} Returns the processed output from the content array.
 {: .lst-spcd}
 <!-- markdownlint-enable MD032 -->